Cjking57893/ase-456-movie-collection-app/TEST_SUMMARY.md

 ## Code Coverage Goals

-Current focus is on unit and regression test coverage.
-Integration and acceptance tests will be added as the application matures.
+Current focus is on unit, integration, and regression test coverage.
+Service-level integration and acceptance tests will be added as the application matures.

 Target coverage areas:
-- ✅ All models (100% coverage)
+- ✅ All models (100% unit + integration coverage)
+- ✅ Model interactions and workflows
+- ✅ Serialization/deserialization
-- ✅ All services (business logic coverage)
+- ✅ All services (business logic unit coverage)
 - ✅ Validators and utilities (100% coverage)
 - ✅ Core types (AuthResult, etc.)
 - ✅ Regression tests for critical bugs
+- 🔄 Service + Repository integration (to be added)
 - 🔄 Repositories (to be added)
-- 🔄 Screens/Widgets (to be added with integration tests)
+- 🔄 Screens/Widgets (to be added with acceptance tests)

 ## Regression Test Policy